smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 #### Alternative solution:
-- We require all applications to be authenticated and all RPC messages encrypted (i.e. SDL requires encryption for RPC service 7, apps, and SDL always sends and receives encrypted RPC messages.
+- All applications are required to be authenticated and all RPC messages encrypted (i.e. SDL requires encryption for RPC service 7, apps, and SDL always sends and receives encrypted RPC messages.
 This can be done in smartdevicelink.ini file to configure service 7 to require protection and encryption.)

-- We create a new protected RPC service 12, which is similar to the existing service 10 and service 11.
-We require that all RPC messages that need protection (include requests, responses and notifications) must be transmitted via this new SDL service.
+- A new protected RPC service 12 is created, which is similar to the existing service 10 and service 11.
+The RPC service 12 would require that all RPC messages that need protection (include requests, responses and notifications) must be transmitted via this new SDL service.

 ### Policy updates: